GEO-BON/bon-in-a-box-pipelines/pipelines/RLI_pipeline/IUCN_RLI_pipeline.md

 ### Pipeline limitations

-- On large or species-rich countries, as well as in categories that have a substantial number of species, this pipeline takes a significant amount of time to retrieve the data.
+- On large or species-rich countries, as well as in threat or use categories that have a substantial number of species, this pipeline takes a significant amount of time to retrieve the data.

 - This pipeline calculates the RLI for species only.
 Subspecies, subpopulations, and varieties are excluded from the analysis.